lmcai/PhyloHerb/botany2021_tutorial/README.md

 ### 3. Large dataset and batch submission to cluster

 If you are working with a high performance computing cluster with slurm workload manager.
-You can modify the [bash file](/utilities/getorg.sh) and submit jobs to your cluster simultaneously.
+You can modify the [bash file getorg.sh](/utilities/getorg.sh) and submit jobs to your cluster simultaneously.

 The bash job looks like this:
 ```